-To be "in Christ" is not referring to someone who at one point in time had "accepted Christ."
-Rather, it is speaking of those who present their bodies a living sacrifice, having brought their thoughts into subjection to Christ; who having been transformed by the renewing of their mind, are not conformed to the pattern of the world but are finding God's perfect will each day.
+To be “in Christ” is not referring to someone who at one point in time had “accepted Christ.”
+Rather, it is speaking of those who present their bodies a living sacrifice, having brought their thoughts into subjection to Christ, who having been transformed by the renewing of their minds, are not conformed to the pattern of the world but are finding God’s perfect will each day.

 Remove Aaron’s garments and put them on his son Eleazar, for Aaron will be gathered to his people; he will die there.
 (Numbers 20:26)